 Faculty members in the Department will review the applications for the early acceptance option.
 Readiness of each applicant for early acceptance will be considered based on the student’s willingness to work as a team-player, capability for self-directed learning, and effectiveness of communication skills as well as on the depth and quality of dietetics-related experience.

-Applicants should feel free to contact the internship director between August 15 and May 15 with questions or to meet and review eligibility criteria.
+Applicants should feel free to contact the Winthrop DI director, Mrs. Nielsen, between August 15 and May 15 with questions or to meet and review eligibility criteria.